Friday, February 19, 2010

 (Photo by: Tom Zito - Rolling Stone Magazine)

 (Image via: NYCDreamin Archives)

-Yesterday, I wrote about the time in 1983 when Kiss came to Minnesota and were met head on by religous zealots who disagreed with the Kiss "message" and life style and tried, unsuccesfully, to convert the band to their way of thinking.
-Today, via an article from the February 19, 1981 issue of Rolling Stone Magazine, we take a closer look at these men, The Peters Brothers, and their message of religous intolerance.
+Yesterday, I wrote about the time in 1983 when Kiss came to Minnesota and were met head on by religious zealots who disagreed with the Kiss "message" and life style and tried, unsuccessfully, to convert the band to their way of thinking.
+Today, via an article from the February 19, 1981 issue of Rolling Stone Magazine, we take a closer look at these men, The Peters Brothers, and their message of religious intolerance.

 "Rock Is Unrighteous? - Great Balls of Fire!"

 For the past year or so, brothers Jim and Steve Peters, both ordained ministers, have been traveling around the nation on a mission from God.
 Convinced that rock and roll is "one of the largest satanic forces in the country," they have been exhorting American kids to build bonfires of albums in public places - "real keggers," says Jim Peters in the parlance of his native Minnesota.

 These crusading brothers estimate that at least $500,000 worth of records, tapes and paraphernalia by Kiss, Ted Nugent, the Cars, the Eagles, the Beatles, the Beach Boys, Blondie, Linda Ronstadt, Led Zeppelin, John Denver, et al. have gone up in smoke (or at least their album jackets have; because vinyl smolders acridly, the records themselves are smashed and discarded).